Return to UCSF Voicemail service page

 How do I access and set up my voicemail for the first time?

-- From a Campus phone, call x66000 or press the Message Waiting button on your phone.
+- From a Cisco phone, call 66000 or press the Message Waiting button on your phone.

-- From an off-campus phone, call 415-476-6000 and press the Star key when you reach the voicemail system.
-You will be prompted for your ID; enter your 5-digit phone extension number.
+- From a non-Cisco phone, call 415-476-6000 and press the Star key when you reach the voicemail system.
+You will be prompted for your ID.
+Enter your 5-digit phone extension number (last 5 digits of your phone number).

-- From a mobile phone, call 415-476-6000 and press the Star key when you reach the voicemail system.
-You will be prompted for your ID; enter your 5-digit phone extension number.
+- From a Cisco phone at Stanyan Hospital and clinics, call 415-476-6000 and press the Star key when you reach the voicemail system.
+You will be prompted for your ID.
+Enter your full 10-digit phone number.

 2. Enter your Personal Identification Number (PIN), and press #.
 Note: If this is your first time logging in, enter your temporary PIN and press #.
 You will be prompted to select a new PIN and enter it.
 Your temporary PIN will be provided when your account is set up.